acidanthera/OpenCorePkg/Utilities/ocvalidate/Checklist.md

 - Input->KeySupportMode: Ensured to be only `Auto, V1, V2, AMI`.
 - Input->PointerSupportMode: When PointerSupport is enabled, this should only be `ASUS`.
 - Output->ClearScreenOnModeSwitch/IgnoreTextInGraphics/ReplaceTabWithSpace/SanitiseClearScreen: These only apply to `System` TextRenderer
-- Output->ConsoleMode: Only ASCII printable characters are accepted.
-- Output->TextRenderer: Only ASCII printable characters are accepted.
 - Output->Resolution: Ensure correct format.
 - Drivers[N]: No driver should be loaded twice.